-Thaddeus set aside his reading, picking up his jacket and making his own way out of the Citadel, walking toward the northwest.
+Thaddeus set aside his reading, picked up his jacket, and made his own way out of the Citadel, walking toward the northwest.
 He was aware of the trust the boy placed in him.
 Such faith was foolish, perhaps, but he could not deny that it was perfectly designed to create mirroring feelings of warmth within himself.

-Thaddeus, as well as the coppers, had already been aware of the branch Gervin line attempting to treat with the Raven Queen, of course.
-But if they had continued attempting to do so even now…acting without the oversight of the investigation, in collusion with someone wanted for treason and blood magic, there would be punishment.
-That they had not actually met with the Raven Queen did not matter, if they had been attempting to do so.
+Thaddeus, as well as the coppers, had already been aware of some non-inheriting members of the Gervin line attempting to treat with Ennis Naught, and by association, the Raven Queen, of course.
+But that had been early in the investigation, before she gained her current reputation.
+If those two had continued attempting to do so even now, acting without the oversight of the investigation, it would be considered an attempt to subvert the High Crown’s justice.
+That they had not actually met with her did not matter, only that they had attempted to do so.
+There would be punishment.

 After a moment to consider all the factors, Thaddeus decided that he would, in fact, pass this suspicion along to Titus.

 As Thaddeus exited the trees before Eagle Tower, looking up at the repaired edifice, so close to being finished, his smile widened.
 The real Raven Queen had been quiet lately.
 He wondered if the coppers would grow desperate enough to try something more than divination with what little of her blood remained to them.

 But most of all, he wondered how she would respond this time.